In this guide we'll take a look at the different parts of the Spark AR Studio interface.

 This is the middle section of the Spark AR Studio interface.
 You can see and work with the effect you're building here.

-When the Camera is selected in the menu on the left of the screen, blue lines will appear.
+When the Camera is selected in the menu on the left of the screen, blue lines will appear in the Viewport.
 These lines show where the camera is pointing and which objects are in view of the camera.

 When an object is listed underneath the Camera in the Scene panel, it will move with these blue lines - because it's in camera space.
 You can test this out by clicking and dragging your mouse in the Simulator.

 When an object isn't listed under the camera, it's in what's known as 'world space'.
 It won't move with these lines, and can be placed in a fixed position in the world.
 Read more about world effects.